Each coffee brewing method has pros and cons. We tried 5 to help you find your perfect cup.

 Method: The classic recipe on AeroPress’s site, plus about five ounces of water for an Americano.

 Taste: A rather thin cup.
-The tropical fruit flavors of the Guatamalan natural were reduced to background notes, though there was a lovely hint of dark chocolate bitterness.
+The tropical fruit flavors of the Guatemalan natural were reduced to background notes, though there was a lovely hint of dark chocolate bitterness.

 Cleanup: A breeze.
 Just knock the used filter and grounds in the trash or compost and rinse the three small pieces of equipment.